 Our General Partner, Energy Transfer Partners GP, L.P. ("ETP GP"), manages and directs all of our activities.
 The activities of ETP GP are managed and directed by its general partner, ETP LLC, which we refer to in this Item as "our General Partner."
 Our officers and directors are officers and directors of ETP LLC.
 ET, as the sole member of ETP LLC, is entitled under the limited liability company agreement of ETP LLC to appoint all of the directors of ETP LLC.
 This agreement provides that the Board of Directors of ETP LLC shall consist of not more than 13 persons, at least three of whom are required to qualify as independent directors.

-As of December 31, 2018, our Board of Directors was comprised of six persons, three of whom qualified as "independent" under the NYSE's corporate governance standards.
+As of January 1, 2020, our Board of Directors is comprised of six persons, three of whom qualified as "independent" under the NYSE's corporate governance standards.
 Our Board of Directors determined that Messrs.
 Smith, Skidmore and Williams all met the NYSE's independence requirements.
-Our current directors who are not independent consist of Kelcy L. Warren, ETP LLC's Chief Executive Officer, and Matthew S. Ramsey, ETP LLC's President and Chief Operating Officer, as well as Marshall S. McCrea III, the President and Chief Commercial Officer of ET's general partner.
+Our current directors who are not independent consist of Kelcy L. Warren, ETP LLC's Chief Executive Officer, Matthew S. Ramsey, ETP LLC's President and Chief Operating Officer and Marshall S. McCrea, III, ETP LLC's Chief Commercial Officer.